Summer travel in Japan

 Japan Experience has done it!
 Follow us on our adventure to Japan's highest peak, with all the advice you need!

-Report: Climbing Mount Fuji
+- Read more: Climbing Mount Fuji

 Climb Mount Fuji!

-Matsuri, the summer festivals
+Matsuri, the traditional festivals of Japan

 The Gion Matsuri is a major event in Kyoto.
 This ancient celebration takes place throughout July, but the most important procession is held on July 17 in the city center.
-The 33 huge Yamahoko floats are paraded, and the Japanese joyfully take to the streets, dressed in yukatas and geta (wooden clappers).
+The 33 huge Yamahoko floats are paraded, and the Japanese joyfully take to the streets, dressed in yukatas and geta (wooden sandals).
 A few days later in Osaka, the Tenjin Matsuri is held near the Tenman-gû shrine.
 It's a boat festival: 3,000 people in Edo period costumes (1603-1868) take to the water on boats at nightfall, and a huge fireworks display takes place.
 A true immersion in Japanese culture!

 - Discover also: Summer music festivals in Japan